Normality in the square of the Sorgenfrey Line

 Recall, the Sorgenfrey line is the real line endowed with the topology, also known as the lower limit topology, generated by using the half-open intervals $[a,b)$ as a basis.
 For a set of reals $X$ we will denote $X[\leq]$ as the resulting topology taking $X$ as a subspace of the Sorgenfrey line.

-We first observe that the converse to Przymusi\'nski's theorem does not hold: Todor\v cevi\'c observed that if $X$ is an entangled set of reals and is endowed with the Sorgenfrey topology, then every finite power is both hereditarily Lindel\"of and hereditarily separable \cite{Todorcevic1989}.
+We first observe that the converse to Przymusi\'nski's theorem does not hold: Todor\v cevi\'c observed that if $X$ is an entangled set \cite{Todorcevic1985} of reals and is endowed with the Sorgenfrey topology, then every finite power is both hereditarily Lindel\"of and hereditarily separable \cite{Todorcevic1989}.
 Recall that CH implies both the existence of entangled sets of reals and the non-existence of $Q$-sets.
 So $(X[\leq])^{2}$ may be normal even if $X$ is not a $Q$-set.

-There is the weaker notion of a set of reals $X$ being a $\lambda$-set. $X$ is a $\lambda$-set if every countable subset is $G_\delta$.
-While the existence of a $Q$-set of reals is independent, there are $\lambda$-sets in ZFC.
-Analagous to the $Q$-set results mentioned above, the $\Psi$-space over the set of branches of a subset $X\subseteq 2^\omega$ is pseudo-normal (meaning that every pair of closed sets, one of which is countable, can be separated by disjoint open sets) if and only if $X$ is a $\lambda$-set and also $X$ is a $\lambda$-set if and only if the Moore-Niemytzki plane over $X$ is pseudo-normal (see \cite{vD})
+There is the weaker notion of a set of reals $X$ being a $\lambda$-set \cite{Miller1984}. $X$ is a $\lambda$-set if every countable subset is relatively $G_\delta$ in the Euclidean topology.
+While the existence of a $Q$-set of reals is independent of ZFC, there are $\lambda$-sets in ZFC.
+Analogous to the $Q$-set results mentioned above, the $\Psi$-space over the set of branches of a subset $X\subseteq 2^\omega$ is pseudo-normal (meaning that every pair of closed sets, one of which is countable, can be separated by disjoint open sets) if and only if $X$ is a $\lambda$-set and also $X$ is a $\lambda$-set if and only if the Moore-Niemytzki plane over $X$ is pseudo-normal (see \cite{vD}).

-We provide some partial converses to Przymusi\'nski's theorem that underscore what is needed to prove establish normality of $(X[\leq])^2$.
+We provide some partial converses to Przymusi\'nski's theorem underscoring necessary conditions for normality of $(X[\leq])^2$.
 We show that the expected analogous result for the Sorgenfrey topology on a $\lambda$-set holds.
-Namely, if $X$ is a $\lambda$-set of reals, then $(X[\leq])^2$ is pseudonormal.
-We also construct, assuming CH, a set of reals for which $X$ is concentrated on a countable dense subset, and so not a $\lambda$-set) and so that $X$ is also not 2-entangled, but still $X[\leq]^2$ is normal.
+Namely, if $X$ is a $\lambda$-set of reals, then $(X[\leq])^2$ is pseudo-normal.
+We also construct, assuming CH, a set of reals for which $X$ is concentrated on a countable dense subset (so not a $\lambda$-set) and so that $X$ is also not 2-entangled, but still $X[\leq]^2$ is normal.